Freedom from glasses.

 Conventional hard and soft lenses still have a place in modern contact lens fitting, and may be prescribed in some instances, particularly with existing wearers who are wearing these lenses successfully.
 The main advantages can be better vision, and more economical over the long term.

 What is involved?
 It is important that contact lenses are fitted accurately and correct instructions are given on the handling, wearing and care regimes.
 A complete eye examination is required to help determine your suitability for contact lenses.
 Accurate measurements are taken of the size, shape and power of your eyes, so that the most suitable contact lens can be determined.

 How much will it cost?
 This will depend on whether your prescription is simple or complex.
 In simple myopia (shortsighted) or hypermetropia (longsighted), the cornea is spherical and the contact lens power is simple.
 When astigmatism is present the cornea is oval, and the contact lens power is more complex.
 These are called toric lenses, and have more specific fitting requirements.
 Where possible trial lenses are supplied so that you can experience contact lenses first hand before going ahead.
-Existing lens wears will be charged a lower fee because there is often no training and less follow-up required.
-If you are found unsuitable you will only be charged a flat fee of $75.

 LENS COST: There are many lens types available and the most appropriate lens is chosen that best fits your eyes and suits your lifestyle.
-Here are some

 A typical disposable lens wear package for a new wearer would cost from $235 for spherical lenses and from $305 for toric lenses.
 This includes all professional fees, instruction and follow-up, a contact lens solution starter kit, and your first 3 months supply of lenses.
 You also receive 10% discount off our already well priced contact lens solutions, and 15% off our full range of high quality sunglasses.